 Diagnostic testing can give you and your provider certainty about the conditions or injuries causing symptoms like pain and inflammation.
-At Restore Osteo of Colorado in Golden, Colorado, the integrative health care team uses various noninvasive and minimally invasive diagnostic tests to evaluate you before and during treatment.
+At Restore Osteo of Colorado in Aurora and Golden, Colorado, the integrative health care team uses various noninvasive and minimally invasive diagnostic tests to evaluate you before and during treatment.
 To find out which diagnostic tests might help you get the information you need, call Restore Osteo of Colorado, or book an appointment online today.

 Diagnostic testing helps providers diagnose conditions and injuries more efficiently.
 It may involve viewing the structures beneath your skin or assessing the makeup of a fluid or tissue sample from your body.

 When you take a diagnostic test at Restore Osteo of Colorado, the team uses the results to either confirm a diagnosis or rule out one or more possible causes.
 They tell you whether or not you should consider diagnostic testing after an initial evaluation of the symptoms you report.
 They may also recommend diagnostic testing to track the progress of your treatment.

 Many diagnostic tests are noninvasive, but some are invasive or minimally invasive.
 The Restore Osteo of Colorado team tells you exactly what to expect before your diagnostic test and what the results might tell you.

 After an initial evaluation and physical exam, the team at Restore Osteo of Colorado may recommend one or more of the following diagnostic tests:

 X-ray imaging uses radiation to form a still image of your bones and tissues.
 Your organs, bones, and tissues reflect some of the radio waves and absorb others, resulting in a black and white picture that can show injuries and areas of tissue damage.